Faculty of Environmental Design evds

-Also unique to EVDS is the strong tradition of interdisciplinary learning among Planning, Architecture and Environmental Design (and soon a new Landscape Architecture program).
+Also unique to EVDS is the strong tradition of interdisciplinary learning among Planning, Architecture, Landscape Architecture and Environmental Design.
 Students are introduced to the interdisciplinary nature of environmental design through a Faculty-wide Interdisciplinary Seminar in their first term, and through additional touch-points between programs.

 Building on the strong tradition of EVDS in ecological design and environmental science, environmental sustainability is a core principle that runs throughout the MPlan program and is a lens through which planning problems are viewed and solutions are crafted.